Situational Depression: What It Is, And What To Do About It

 • Suicidal thoughts

-Situational depression is often temporary, hence its name.
-However, it may last a significant amount of time in some cases.
+Unlike clinical depression, situational depression is often a short-term condition, hence its name.
+However, symptoms of situational depression may last a significant amount of time in some cases.

-Nearly all cases of situational depression can be classified as acute or persistent adjustment disorder.
-It may also develop into other mental health conditions, including the following.
+Nearly all cases can be classified as acute or persistent adjustment disorder.

 In some cases, situational depression may lead to major clinical depression.
 Although you may not need treatment for adjustment disorder if it resolves quickly, major depression can require clinical support, such as therapy.